celisej567/Fake-CSM-Mapbase/README.md

 # Fake-CSM-Source-2013
 Recreated env_cascade_light from CS GO based on env_projectedtexture and Real CSM GMod addon.

 - It's not finished yet, but some basic functionality is already there.
 There are also some issues with lighting orientation, so if you get very strange lighting position behavior then try manually rotating it to the same position as light_environment.
+Also he have some problems with models.

 ``This was written for Mapbase, so I'm not sure if it will work if you don't have mapbase``